ONSdigital/sdg-indicators/_pages/about.md

   * US government

   * [Center For Open Data Enterprise](http://opendataenterprise.org/) (CODE)

-  View this <a href="{{site.baseurl}}/public/NRP VIDEO DEMO May2018.ppsx" onClick='ga("send", "event", "Guidance", "presentation", "view presentation")'>presentation</a> (.ppsx file 6.45Mb) to see the site's main features.

 Other countries or organisations wishing to reuse the Open SDG reporting platform are welcome to do so for free.
 The [Open SDG Quick Start guide](https://open-sdg.readthedocs.io/en/latest/quick-start/) gives technical instructions on the quickest way to get a copy of the Open SDG platform up and running.

-Any Open SDG platform can be:

-  * built exclusively with open-source libraries and tools

-  * hosted and maintained using free services

-  * modified to fit a variety of user needs

-  * customised

-Please contact the [Open SDG GitHub](https://github.com/open-sdg/open-sdg) if you have comments, feedback, or want to get involved with the Open SDG community.
+If you have comments, feedback, or want to get involved with the Open SDG community please email <opensdg@googlegroups.com> or contact the [Open SDG GitHub](https://github.com/open-sdg/open-sdg) .

 ## Need more info?
 Answers to some specific questions about this website are included on our [frequently asked questions]({{ site.baseurl }}{% link _pages/faq.md %}) page.